GoogleCloudPlatform/gke-autoneg-controller/README.md

 Only the NEGs created by the GKE NEG controller will be added or removed from your backend service.
 This mechanism should be safe to use across multiple clusters.

-Note: `autoneg` will initialize the `capacityScaler` variable to 1 on new registrations.
+By default, `autoneg` will initialize the `capacityScaler` to 1, which means that the new backend will receive a proportional volume of traffic according to the maximum rate or connections per endpoint configuration.
+You can customize this default by supplying the `initial_capacity` variable, which may be useful to steer traffic in blue/green deployment scenarios.
 On any changes, `autoneg` will leave  whatever is set in that value.
 The `capacityScaler` mechanism can be used orthogonally by interactive tooling to manage traffic shifting in such uses cases as deployment or failover.

 ## Autoneg Configuration